 In the analysis below, we compare 10 of the UK’s top exports-oriented businesses based on asset values, sales and profitability.
 Also presented is the city where each conglomerate has its headquarters.

-Generally, year-over-year trends for the top UK product producers show expanding profits and asset growth.
+In many cases, year-over-year trends for the top UK product producers show sliding profits and asset growth.

 United Kingdom’s Top 10 Major Export Companies